 In The Good Karma Diet I go into more detail about the good karma I received after eliminating animal products from my plate.
 To this day my energy levels are higher, my thoughts clearer, my digestive system healthy, my skin glowing, and my passion ignited.

-And let me not fail to say a few words about this Very Berry Chia Pudding recipe.
+And let me not fail to say a few words about this vegan very berry chia seed pudding recipe.
 Listen, I made this on Saturday, and had it for breakfast for 3 days straight!
-I’m planning on making some more tonight J It’s delicious, creamy, and filling––full of healthy fat, fiber, and protein.
+I’m planning on making some more tonight.
+It’s delicious, creamy, and filling––full of healthy fat, fiber, and protein.
 I L.O.V.E fresh berries so I recommend loading your pudding up with as many as you can get your hands on.
 I bet it would be super delicious with cherries too…

 Have you made chia seed pudding before?
 What’s your favorite way to make and top it?!